ga-curriculum/unsupervised-learning-metrics/metrics-for-evaluating-clustering-models/README.md

 ## Scalability Metrics
 Scalability metrics are critical when choosing clustering algorithms for real‑time applications or big data scenarios.
-- **Time Complexity:** How the algorithm’s runtime increases with the number of data points.
+- **Time Complexity:** How the algorithm's runtime increases with the number of data points.
 - **Memory Usage:** The amount of memory required to store the data and intermediate computations.

 ## 🗣️ **Discussion Activity**